 Our team also consists of lawyers specialized in Family Law and Immigration Law that will provide you with a range of Immigration and Family Law matters in The Netherlands.

 Immigration Law in The Netherlands allows several ways to obtain a residency in The Netherlands.
 Whether as an entrepreneur, as an employee, or an investor.

 Our immigration advice will be the first step to determine which residency scheme suits your situation best!

 Relocation of Staff; The ICT permit

 The easiest way to apply for residency in the Netherlands would be to apply as an employee in your own company, as key personnel that will be relocated (this is called the ICT -permit).
 There are restrictions concerning owning shares (max 25% of the Group), which needs to be considered when structuring the company.
-You should have a proper background, and earn a reasonable salary for your ‘management/specialist’ position (which is expected to be 4600-6.000 EUR per month (based on the Employment Contract that INCO Business Group can prepare).
+You should have a proper background, and earn a reasonable salary for your ‘management/specialist’ position (which is expected to be 4600-6.000 EUR per month (based on the Employment Contract that INCO Global Solutions can prepare).

 If you decide to apply for a residence permit via the ICT scheme then the following facts must be taken into consideration:

 • You must not own the full shares of the company.
 However, it is allowed to apply for this work permit, even as ‘entrepreneur’

 • You will need to be placed on the payroll of the foreign entity for at least 3 months before we can submit the application.